nunofachada/ct-final/docs/index.md

 After installation, you can launch Commit Tracker's Dash application to start analyzing Git repositories:

-`python -m committracker`
+To start, run: `python -m committracker`

 This command starts a local web server.
 Open your web browser and navigate to http://127.0.0.1:8050/ to access the Commit Tracker dashboard.

-For more detailed information on development and contributing to Commit Tracker, please refer to the developers documentation in dev.md dile.
+For more detailed information on development and contributing to Commit Tracker, please refer to the developers documentation in the `dev.md` file.